netdata/go.d.plugin/modules/weblog/README.md

 ## Custom Time Fields Feature

-Weblog is also able to extract user defined time fields and could count min/avg/max + histogram against these fields.
+The web log collector is also able to extract user defined time fields and could count min/avg/max + histogram against these fields.

 This feature needs:
 -   custom log format with user defined time fields